openmrs/openmrs-standalone/readme.txt

 7- 	For the section: "Do you currently have a database user other than root that has read/write access to the openmrs database?",
 	Choose Yes, and then enter a user name and password for an account which will be created by the embedded database engine.
 	If you choose No, enter a user name and password for an account which will be created by the openmrs setup wizard.
 	In other wards, choosing Yes or No here is almost the same.
+I all the time choose Yes.
+	If you will be distributing the database and do not want every installation have the same password, the password has to be: test
+	The reason is that when the application starts, it checks for the mysql password and if it is test, it is replaced with a randomly generated 12 character password which is written back to the runtime properties file.

 8-	Click "Continue" to go to the next wizard screen, and feel free to fill what you want on this screen.